Seasoning cast iron is a process, and it is literally the foundation on which you cook your food.

 - Dry completely with paper towels then place in your oven for 20 minutes.

-- Take out the cookware using heat resistant gloves or a heating pad.
-Apply oil or shortening with a paper towel to the cast iron to coat it entirely.
+- Take out the cookware using heat-resistant gloves or a heating pad.
+Apply oil, bacon grease, or shortening with a paper towel to the cast iron to coat it entirely.
 Then get a fresh paper towel and wipe off the excess oil.

 - Then, do it again.
 Yes, wipe off all the oil or shortening that you can.
 Yes, I am serious.

 - Put the cast iron back in the oven and increase the heat to 350F.
-Allow the cast iron to sit for 60 minutes.
+Let the cast iron sit for 60 minutes.
 Apply the oil or shortening again using the same method as before.

 - After the 60 minutes has passed, raise the temp up to 500-550F.
 Wait for 60 more minutes and then turn off the oven.
 It will take a few hours for the cast iron to cool and this is good.
 We would like for the hot iron to cool down slowly in this case.

 After this process is complete, you will have minimal protection for your cast iron and it will do the job for now.
 Your job will be to use this cookware.
 Cook your breakfast on there.

 Use it for dinner too.

 Use grease, oil, or fat on there, too.

 Then do it again the next day and the one after that.